doanduyhai/Achilles/documentation/multiComponentKey.markdown

  feature is missing: composite column key.

  Indeed it is possible to index your columns in **Cassandra** with **Composite** keys.
-Composite key are column key with several component of different type (Integer,String,Long ...)
+Composite key are column key with several components of different type (Integer,String,Long ...)

  **Achilles** implements this feature by providing a marker interface **MultiKey** as well as a custom annotation *@Key*.